-Though He used the Canaanite word, El, God filled it with richer meaning by explanations and actions.
-That is, God showed what kind of a God He is.
+Though God identified himself by using that region’s generic word for god, which is “El,’ God filled that word”El” with richer meaning by explanations and actions.
+That is, God showed what kind of a God He is through actions.
 For example: that God is a God of personal relationship, by saying “I will be your God.”
 Of trustworthiness, by saying “I make my covenant with you.”
 Of acceptance, by counting Abraham’s faith as righteousness.

 To Moses, using Moses’ language and concepts, God revealed:

-His personal name, showing He the source of existence itself; that He is deliverer. that He is a God of ethics, including love, and that He is a God who strengthens faith through trials
+His personal name, Yahweh, which is a form of the word “to be,” so by using that name God showed that He the source of existence itself.
+By helping his people escape from Egypt, God showed that He is deliverer and redeemer.
+By giving the Ten Commandments, that He is a God of ethics, including love.
+By giving them manna to eat, that He is a God who strengthens faith through trials

 Through Jesus, God revealed Himself most completely:

-1) Love “no greater love than giving up life.”
+1) Love, because he said there is “no greater love than giving up life.”

-2) Forgiveness – the “ransom for all” completed the sacrificial system
+2) Forgiveness – because as the “ransom for all” Jesus completed the sacrificial system

 3) Life.
-Abundant life, New life, and eternal life “the life is in His Son.”
+Jesus promlised Abundant life, New life, and eternal life, and 1 John 5:11 says that “this life is in His Son.”

 These are the concepts about God that the Hebrews next passed on to the Greeks, using words and forms that the Greeks could grasp, and filling their existing words with particular meanings.